aftonsteps/colordew/README.md

 ## Contributing

-Please see the [Contributing](https://github.com/aftonsteps/colordew/wiki/Contributing) guide for how to add to this package.
+Please see the `CONTRIBUTING` guide for how to add to this package.

 ## Code of Conduct